-The Community Programs Division is responsible for all DJJ court and community-based services to youth who come in contact with the juvenile justice system in 32 judicial districts throughout the Commonwealth.
+The Community Programs Division is responsible for court and community-based services to youth who come into contact with the juvenile justice system in 30 of the 32 judicial districts across the Commonwealth.
 The Division provides a continuum of community-based interventions to youth and families through various partnerships with localities, non-profits and private entities.
-It includes centralized services including an administrative office, a practice improvement and funding support unit, and a reentry unit.
-Thirty-two of the 34 Juvenile and Domestic Relations Courts are supported by a DJJ Court Service Unit (CSU), which provides an array of services ranging from intake, diversion, probation, parole.

 Court Service Units -- CSUs are locally or state-operated entities that provide services to the juvenile and domestic relations court, including intake, investigations and reports, probation, parole, case management, and other related services in the community.
 Click HERE to learn more.